Fortune and Men's Eyes: History

 Herbert sent a copy of Fortune and Men's Eyes to renowned Canadian theatre critic Nathan Cohen, who replied, "I hope you understand that there's not a chance in the world of this getting a professional production in Canada.
 I've taken the liberty of sending it to a producer of my acquaintance in New York and, of course, promise nothing."
 Cohen recommended the play to Broadway press agent David Rothenberg, who in turn recommended it to Dustin Hoffman.
 Hoffman workshopped the play at the New York Actors Studio in 1966, taking the role of Rocky, while Jon Voight played Smitty.

 The play, produced by Rothenberg, premiered off-Broadway in New York City at the Actors Playhouse from February 23, 1967, to January 1968.
 Reviews were mixed, and many reviewers were shocked by the subject matter.
 Reviewer Herbert Whittaker wrote in The Globe and Mail that the play was "the art of washing our dirty linen in the neighbor's yard."
 Cohen wrote in the Toronto Star that the play "lifts the carpet and shows what is underneath"; he added that it "asks deeply disturbing questions about long-established personal and social assumptions.
 It does not enrich our vision.
 It undermines it".

 Fortune and Men's Eyes inspired the creation of the Fortune Society, a New York City-based advocacy and support organization for former prisoners.

 The play toured to Chicago, San Francisco, Montreal, and Toronto.

 In 1969, the play was produced and directed by Sal Mineo at the Coronet Theatre in Los Angeles.
 Don Johnson played the lead role of Smitty and Michael Greer played the role of Queenie, Smitty's cellmate.
 Mineo took the role of Rocky.
+The role of Rabbit was played by William Mueller.
 This production garnered more critical approval, but included additional scenes which had not been approved by Herbert.